 For the second category it sounds much more stressful.

 People can be in dozens or even 20+ pods, with multiple users in each.
 These users are often fanatical about their stats, so it’s no surprise to hear that people are often called out or asked to leave if they can’t keep up with the required daily return engagement.
-Other conversation in the message is discouraged, as it gets in the way of the post sharing, and frankly, it sound like none of these people have the time.
+Other conversation in the message is discouraged, as it gets in the way of the post sharing, and frankly, it sounds like none of these people have the time.
 Can you imagine having to like and comment on 1000 stranger’s posts, every day? ?

 Two: Does it actually work?